-In the high tide and low tide chart, we can see that the first high tide was at 5:24 am and the next high tide at 5:42 pm.
-The first low tide was at 11:06 am and the next low tide will be at 11:55 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 3:37 am and the next low tide will be at 4:32 pm.
+The first high tide will be at 10:09 am and the next high tide at 10:46 pm.

-The lunar phase is a Waning Crescent.
-Today we had 12 hours and 16 minutes of sun.
-The solar transit was at 12:54 pm and the length of time the moon will be visible will be 13 hours and 58 minutes.
+The lunar phase is a Waning Gibbous.
+Today we have 9 hours and 40 minutes of sun.
+The solar transit is at 11:48 am and the length of time the moon will be visible will be 13 hours and 26 minutes.

-The tidal coefficient today is 54 (average).
-At noon the tidal coefficient increases to 59 to end the day with a tidal coefficient of 64.
-The tide heights today are 4.3 ft, 1.0 ft, 4.9 ft and 1.0 ft.
+The tidal coefficient today is 74, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient drops to 68 to end the day with a tidal coefficient of 63.
+The tide heights today are -0.3 ft, 5.6 ft, -0.3 ft and 4.3 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Cape May (Atlantic Ocean) which is of 6.6 ft and a minimum height of -1.3 ft.

-The solunar fishing calendar in Cape May (Atlantic Ocean) tells us that today is an average day for fishing, the fish activity forecast is average.
+The solunar fishing calendar in Cape May (Atlantic Ocean) tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Cape May (Atlantic Ocean).
 The times are generated in local time in New Jersey and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: